-Kenneth Schweizer, a professor of materials science and engineering, has been named a part-time faculty member in the Computational Molecular Science Group in the Molecular and Electronic Nanostructures research theme.
+So Hirata, a professor of chemistry, has been named an affiliate faculty member in the Beckman Institute's Computational Molecular Science Group within the Molecular and Electronic Nanostructures research theme.

 Illinois researchers have been awarded a 5-year, $4M grant by the National Science Foundation (NSF) to launch the country’s first computational node aimed at developing nanomanufacturing simulation tools.
 Beckman faculty members Kimani Toussaint (PI and director) and Narayana Aluru (co-PI), are working with Department of Mechanical Science and Engineering colleagues Elif Ertekin (co-PI), and Placid Ferreira (co-PI), along with Hayden Taylor (Co-PI) from UC, Berkeley.